 Premise liability in Georgia is a complex matter if you or someone you know has or is suffering from an incident like this you need the help of an experienced personal injury attorney.

 Property owners have a responsibility to keep their property well maintained.
 If they fail to do so, they are being negligent.
-Now, if an injury occurs to due to the hazardous situation the property owner can be held financially liable for the injury.
-Slip and Fall Law Suits can be complex because we must prove the property owner (entity) was aware of the possible danger and you were not distracted or aware.
+Now, if an injury occurs due to the hazardous situation the property owner can be held financially liable for the injury.
+Slip and Fall Law Suits can be complex.
+We must prove the property owner (entity) was aware of the possible danger.
+Additionally, we must prove you were not distracted.

 That being said, you have to be prepared to answer the following questions in the Court of Law.

-· Were you engaging in any activities that contributed to your slip and fall injury?
+- Did you engage in any activities that contributed to your slip and fall injury?

-Most often, after slip and fall accidents, you will be asked these questions by the property owners insurance agency and opposing Attorney to determine if you were acting negligently.
+Most often, after slip and fall accidents, the property owner’s insurance agency and opposing Attorney will ask you questions to determine if you were acting negligently.
 Your answers can affect the amount of your accident settlement.

-In order to settle, that your accident was caused by the property owners negligence, Georgia’s premise liability laws require you to prove two things:
+In order to settle, under Georgia’s premise liability laws you must prove two things: